nealrs/nextpocket/README.md

-#Unqueue
+#NextPocket

-Archives everything in your Pocket queue.
+Add all of today's Nextdraft articles to your Pocket queue.